UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Related Work

+Recent few-shot fine-grained visual classification (FGVC) methods often rely on powerful pre-trained visual-language models (VLM) such as CLIP\cite{radford2021learning}, which establish robust image-text alignment through joint visual-linguistic representation learning\cite{radford2021learning,an2023unicom,koukounas2024jina}.
+These approaches typically adapt contrastive VLM with a small number of labeled samples to align vision and text encoders within a unified embedding space.
+Building on large-scale image-text pretraining, methods such as CoOp\cite{zhou2022learning}, Tip-Adapter\cite{zhang2021tip}, and related approaches enhance FGVC performance by introducing lightweight adaptation mechanisms that refine the alignment between visual and textual features, thus improving inter-class discrimination while mitigating overfitting from limited data\cite{qu2025proapo,gao2022pyramidclip}.

-Capitalizing on VLM's powerful zero-shot capabilities, the Tip-adapter\cite{zhang2021tip} as a training-free alternative, achieving rapid adaptation through a key-value cache model that enables faster convergence.
-Methods like CoOp\cite{zhou2022learning} automated prompt optimization to enhance performance with minimal labeled data, while CoCoOp\cite{zhou2022conditional} further improved classification by dynamically adjusting inputs based on image content.
-CaFo\cite{zhang2023prompt} integrated multiple foundation models in a cascaded method to increase a few-shot learning.
+Capitalizing on the powerful zero-shot capabilities of VLM, Tip-Adapter\cite{zhang2021tip} further improved few-shot adaptation by introducing a key-value cache model that facilitates efficient training and enables rapid convergence.
+Methods like CoOp\cite{zhou2022learning} automated prompt optimization to enhance performance with minimal labeled data, while CoCoOp\cite{zhou2022conditional} incorporated automated prompts to improve textual feature representations, thereby alleviating the limitations of purely vision-based embeddings.
+SgVA-CLIP\cite{peng2023sgva} learned adapted visual features that complement the cross-modal space, thereby capturing fine-grained discriminative details that were overlooked by purely text-aligned representations.
+CaFo\cite{zhang2023prompt} integrated multiple foundation models in a cascaded manner to enhance few-shot learning.
 T-IDEA\cite{ye2025idea} enhanced few-shot image classification by leveraging CLIP's dual encoders to compute multimodal similarities between test images and image-text pairs from a support set.
-In addition, ProKeR\cite{bendou2025proker} employed kernel-based regularization for VLMs adaptation.
-Existing CLIP-based methods rely solely on training with coarse-grained category labels, achieving only basic semantic alignment between images and class tags while failing to exploit richer underlying semantic information.
-In contrast, our training-free approach fully leverages fine-grained inter-category semantics to enable more accurate classification.
+In addition, ProKeR\cite{bendou2025proker} employed kernel-based regularization for VLM adaptation.